 A Collection of Articles About Handling A Lazy Employee

-This post focuses on tips and insights that you can use to deal with lazy employees.
-I have selected a collection of hand-picked articles written by a variety of authors to give you an overview of the steps you can take to motivate employees, but first, a few brief points of my own.
+This post focuses on tips and insights for dealing with lazy employees.
+I have selected a collection of hand-picked articles by various authors to give you an overview of the steps you can take to motivate employees.
+But first, I have a few brief points of my own.

-A lazy employee sets a bad example for others in the workplace by being at work and doing nothing; it costs the business time and money, as well as a loss in productivity.
+A lazy employee sets a bad example for others by being at work and doing nothing; it costs the business time and money and causes a loss in productivity.

 Here Are A Few Tips About Dealing With Lazy Employees:

 Observe Your Employees Behaviour

-When you document the issues for a few days, it will give you a better understanding of what’s going on.
+Documenting the issues for a few days will give you a better understanding of what’s happening.

 For example, they may be hesitant to do one task but get right to work when you give them a different task.
 Keep clear notes for a few days; then, you can decide on what action to take.

 Determine If The Person Is Lazy or If There Is Something Else Going On

-Sometimes the employee isn’t lazy but avoiding the task because they can’t do it, or they strongly dislike the job.
+Sometimes, the employee isn’t lazy but avoids the task because they can’t do it or strongly dislike it.

 If they can’t do it, find out why.
-Is it because they don’t have the knowledge to do it?
-Or do they just need some refresher training, or did they not understand how to do it at all.
+Is it because they lack the knowledge?
+Do they need some refresher training, or did they not understand how to do it?
 This fix can be as simple as providing better training.

 Keep Them Busy

-Some people are not self-starters if they finish a task, and nothing else is planned for them; they sit around.
-Try giving them a series of tasks to complete, and they might improve their work ethics.
+Some people are not self-starters if they finish a task and nothing else is planned for them; they sit around.
+Try giving them tasks to complete; they might improve their work ethics.

 Make Issues Urgent

 Sometimes if you put a deadline in place, your employee may meet the deadline.
-With no timeline in place, they may think, “I’ll get to it when I get to it.”
+With no timeline, they may think, “I’ll get to it when I get to it.”